opencog/atomspace/opencog/persist/sql/README.md

 #### Tuning HugePages
-Using 2MB-sized HugePages can also offer a large performance boost, both for postgres, and for the atomspace, especially when working with a large atomspace.
-The proceedure to set these up is a bit complicated.
+Using 2MB-sized HugePages can also offer a large performance boost, both for Postgres, and for the atomspace, especially when working with a large atomspace.
+The procedure to set these up is a bit complicated.
 First, add a hugepages user-group, and add postgres to it:
 ```
    sudo groupadd hugepages